View Cheryl Becker's Obituary on bradfordera.com and share memories

 ARCADE, N.Y. - Cheryl Ann Becker of Sardinia, N.Y., died Thursday (Jan.
 30, 2020) at Buffalo General Hospital at the age of 60.

 She was born Oct.
-28, 1959, in Holloman, N.M., a daughter to Carol Able and the late Dean Able.
+28, 1959, in Holloman, N.M., a daughter to Carol Abel and the late Dean Abel.

 She was a homemaker and enjoyed crafting, birds and gardening.

 Cheryl is survived by her husband, LaVerne M. Becker Jr., who she married Sept.
-6, 2012 in Sardinia; her mother, Carol Able of Port Allegany, Pa.; her children: Eric Ricker in Florida, Kayla (Tom) Nealy of Lockport, Jordan Becker of Sardinia; her stepchildren: Sarah and Emily Becker, both of Arcade; her siblings: David (Maria) Able in New Hampshire, Sharon (Earl) Doucette of Port Allegany, Joy (Chris) Linn of Portville; also survived by two grandchildren: Jonah and Pharoh, along with several nieces and nephews.
+6, 2012 in Sardinia; her mother, Carol Able of Port Allegany, Pa.; her children: Eric Ricker in Florida, Kaylia (Tom) Neilly of Lockport, Jordon Becker of Sardinia; her stepchildren: Sarah and Emily Becker, both of Arcade; her siblings: David (Maria) Able in New Hampshire, Sharon (Earl) Doucette of Port Allegany, Joy (Chris) Linn of Portville; also survived by two grandchildren: Jonah and Pharoh, along with several nieces and nephews.

 She is preceded in death by her father and her daughter, Mandy Ricker.